Note

 There are many methods to deploy an availability group.
 Simplify your deployment and eliminate the need for an Azure Load Balancer or distributed network name (DNN) for your Always On availability group by creating your SQL Server virtual machines (VMs) in multiple subnets within the same Azure virtual network.
 If you've already created your availability group in a single subnet, you can migrate it to a multi-subnet environment.

-This article describes how to use the Azure portal to configure an availability group for SQL Server on Azure VMs in multiple subnets by creating:
+This article describes how to use the Azure portal to configure an Always On availability group for SQL Server on Azure virtual machines (VMs) in multiple subnets by creating:

 - New virtual machines with SQL Server.